NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 9. How does mental health affect productivity, and how is this mediated by access to healthcare?
 - 9.1.
 How does mental health affect productivity?
 - 9.2.
 How is lost productivity mediated by treatment and access to treatment?
 - 9.3.
-Same as the above, with a different operationalization
+Correlation of the Work Productivity and Impairment Scale with mental health
+- 9.4.
+Correlation of the Work Productivity and Impairment Scale with mental health, mediated by an index of access.
+- 9.5 The impact of just providing information.
 10. How does access to mental health ressources vary with a variety of factors?
 - 10.1.
 By countries or continent.
 - 10.2.
 By race/ethnicity.